mouserd/dashclock-extension-disk-space/README.md

 `target/mydevice-signed-aligned.apk` is then ready for upload into the playstore.
 To initiate a new release, simply:

 1. Bump maven version:
-   Update pom.xml to increment the applications version
+   Update `pom.xml` to increment the applications version

 2. Bump the android version:
-   Update AndroidManifest.xml so that the application versionName and versionCode are incremented appropriately.
+   Update `AndroidManifest.xml` so that the application `versionName` and `versionCode` are incremented appropriately.

-3. Build with a maven release:
+3. Build a *release* apk using maven:
    ```
    mvn clean install -P release
    ```